How to Fax from Your Phone Using a Fax Service

 At the same time they give you a virtual fax number.
 This number works online which means you only need a connection to the Internet to access your faxes, and it is active all day every day.

 There are plenty of great Internet fax services in the market.
 But we prefer to use those that let you connect to your faxes either by a mobile fax app or a browser-friendly website.
-We recommend RingCentral Fax or eFax, because they offer both and they let you create a free account for a full month, which is perfect if you've never faxed online before and want to learn the ropes.
+We recommend eFax, because it offers both options and they let you create a free account for a 14 days, which is perfect if you've never faxed online before and want to learn the ropes.

 Method 1: Installing a Smartphone Fax App